MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/nettcpip/Get-NetIPv6Protocol.md

  -- Always: IPv6 protocol configuration that contains the UseTemporaryAddresses set to Always.

  -- Counter: IPv6 protocol configuration that contains the UseTemporaryAddresses set to Counter.
-Typically used for for test purposes.
+Typically used for test purposes.

 ```yaml
 Type: UseTemporaryAddresses[]